MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/overview/windows-autopatch-deployment-guide.md

 ## Determine your objectives

-In this section, details some common objectives when using Windows Autopatch.
+This section details some common objectives when using Windows Autopatch.

 Once an organization is onboarded, Windows Autopatch automatically creates multiple progressive deployment rings and applies the latest updates according to Windows Autopatch recommended practices and your organization's custom configuration.
 While there are options to adjust configurations such as quality update cadence, the service provides you with a baseline to begin establishing your update objectives.

-Use Windows Autopatch service to solve the following challenges:
+Use Windows Autopatch to solve the following challenges:

 - Difficulty developing and defending update cadence and general best practices
 - Increase visibility and improve issue reporting